connorjs/nx-polyglot-example/README.md

 Given the use of [Nx], Node (and prettier) already exist in the repository, so using it for more languages simplifies configuration (including IDE set up).

 The `format` target _checks_ for proper formatting, and it fails the build if it detects an issue.
+It depends on tool-specific tasks (example: `prettier`).

 The `format:fix` target exists for applying (fixing) the formatting.
+You should configure your IDE to format on save, so that you do not have to run this.
+The pre-commit hook should also apply formatting (see [lint-staged.config.cjs](./lint-staged.config.cjs)).

 ### `lint` target